JBL Live 770NC Headphones Review

 -4.32 dB

-The JBL Live 770NC's treble compliance is decent.
+The JBL Live 770NC's treble compliance is great.
 As a whole, the region isn't especially inflated or recessed, but it's fairly inconsistent, with a couple of big peaks in the low- and mid-treble rendering voices harsh and sibilants piercing.

 7.2